radix/sureberus/doc/src/schema-selection.md

 # Dynamically selecting schemas

+Sureberus has useful directives for *selecting* schemas to apply based on various aspects of the input value.
+These directives should always be preferred over the [`anyof` or `oneof`](./directives.md#of-anyof-oneof) directives, since they provide much nicer error messages and represent the schema in a more principled way.

 ## Schema selection based on dict keys: when_key_is, when_key_exists

-Often times when [`anyof` or `oneof`](http://docs.python-cerberus.org/en/stable/validation-rules.html#of-rules) are used, what we really want to do is *select* a schema based on dict keys.
+There are two options for selecting a schema based on dict keys.

-There are two options for this, which should be used in preference to `anyof` or `oneof`, when possible, as they provide much better error messages.
+* `when_key_is` is for when you have a dictionary that contains something like a `"type"` key, whose value lets you identify a specific schema to apply.
+* `when_key_exists` is for when you have a dictionary where different keys appear, and the existence of specific keys allows you to choose a schema to apply.

 ### when_key_is